Simple Guide to RC Gearing

 rc spur gear

-Changing the pinion will have a more noticeable effect, so if you want to make more subtle changes, change the spur gear.
+Changing the pinion gear will have a more noticeable effect, so if you want to make more subtle changes, change the spur gear.
 Change both for maximum effect or fine adjustments.

 pinion-spur-gear-rc-car